 Claims for sickness and injury to an employee may be subject to worker’s compensation laws, such that an employee’s exclusive remedy, with limited exceptions, would be through the worker’s compensation system (assuming the employer had worker’s compensation insurance).
-During that process, the employee would need to establish that the injury resulted from exposure at the workplace while performing a function in the course and scope of the employee’s work duties.
+During that process, the employee would need to establish that the injury resulted from exposure in the workplace while performing a function in the course and scope of the employee’s work duties.

 For non-employees, a company may face claims from a social guest or business invitee if the business knew or had reason to know of a dangerous condition that caused the guest or invitee harm.
 The elements of such a claim would include establishing (1) the existence of a legal duty owed by the company to the claimant, (2) the company’s fault, (3) injury sustained by the claimant, and (4) a causal connection between the company’s conduct and the claimant’s injury.
 Of these elements, fault and causation will likely be the key focus of most disputes.
 Specifically, claimants will bear the burden of proving that the business failed to act as a reasonably careful person would act under the circumstances, including following any industry-specific standards, and that the business’s conduct helped produce the injury and that the injury would not have happened without the business’s conduct.